listcall/lica/README.md

 Follow these steps to set up a working development environment running on an Ubuntu Virtual machine.

+NOTE: this configuration process will install many packages and will make changes to your user configuration, including:
+- rename `.bashrc` to `.bashrc.old` and drop in a new `.bashrc`
+- adding your UserID to `sudoers`
+- etc.

+If you want to preserve your user settings, perform this configuration under a new userid.

+Let's get started:

 1. Install VirtualBox and Vagrant on your host machine (Linux, Win, Mac OK)

 2. Download the dev-machine Vagrantfile